WojciechMatuszewski/programming-notes/aws-stuff.md

 - you can **whitelist aws accounts when the AMI is private**

-* ami **does not contain instance type informations**.
+* ami **does not contain instance type information**.
 Remember that the AMI also contains the AMI permissions.

 - you can have **an AMI based off instance store**.
 Instead of creating EBS snapshots, you have **files on s3 that gets referenced**.